© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 It’s also hard for men to trust women.

 We all have many conflicting wants and interests.
-The lack of trust is normal – until it’s built up.
+The lack of trust is normal – until it’s built up over time.

-We want to take their resources – time, attention, money, commitment.
+We as women want to take a man’s resources – time, attention, money, commitment.
 That naturally requires that he trust us in order to give those precious resources.

 Remember though – even when there IS trust – pulling away is a normal and natural part of being a man.